terminusgps/terminusgps-site/docs/source/services/terminusgps-notifier.rst

    Takes either a :literal:`to_number` or a :literal:`unit_id` (or both) and returns a list of phone numbers associated with it (or both).

+   If :literal:`unit_id` is supplied, the Wialon API is called to retrieve phone numbers out of that Wialon unit's custom fields (key=to_number).

 .. py:function:: create_tasks(phone_numbers: list[str], message: str, method: str, caller: TwilioCaller) -> list[Task[Any]]

-   Takes :literal:`phone_numbers`, a :literal:`message`, and a :literal:`method` and returns a list of awaitable Twilio notification tasks.
+   Takes :literal:`phone_numbers`, a :literal:`message`, a :literal:`method` and a :literal:`TwilioCaller` instance, returns a list of awaitable Twilio notification tasks.

 =====
 Usage